klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```
 Moves amount tokens from the caller’s account to recipient.

-Note that transfer method will be executed through sending a transaction to the KIP-7 token contract.
+Note that the transfer method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**